Islandora/documentation/docs/islandora/drupal-bundle-configurations.md

 core.entity_view_display.node.your_content_type.teaser.yml
 ```

-In addition, CLAW needs RDF mapping to express the content in RDF and to sync to fedora.
-There will be one rdf mapper per bundle.
+In addition, CLAW needs a RDF mapping to express the content in RDF and to sync to fedora.
+There will be one rdf mapping per bundle.
 ```
 rdf.mapping.media.your_media_bundle.yml
 rdf.mapping.node.your_content_type.yml